BlueBrain/ConnectomeUtilities/README.md

 To enable flexible, reproducable and re-usable analyses, some of the functionality must be parameterized through the use of .json formatted configuration files.
 To understand their format and how to use them, refer to [this documentation](configuration_files.md).
 In that document, I will walk you through a number of use cases and explain the contents of the configurations along the way.

 In the remainder of this document, I will simply provide an overview of all functions and their purpose.

+  - circuit_models: For interacting with and loading from circuit models
+    - neuron_groups: Loading neuron properties from SONATA circuits and defining groups or subsets of them
+      - *load_neurons*: Load specified neurons and return their properties in a DataFrame.
+In addition to basic properties (accessed through bluepy), it provides flatmapped locations, supersampled flat locations, any property in a volumetric atlas.
+      - *load_projection_locations*: Same, but for projection fibers.
+For a single specified projection.
+      - *load_all_projection_locations*: Same, loads all projections existing in a Circuit model
+      - *group_by_properties*: Define a group of neurons based on structural properties
+      - *group_by_binned_properties*:  Same, but for numerical values (they are binned)
+      - *group_by_grid*: Group by spatial locations, splitting space into hexagonal, triangular or rhombic grids

+      - *load_filter*: Access to neuron property loading (see above), configured through a .json config
+      - *load_group_filter*: Same, but including access to the grouping functionality

+    - *simulation_conditions*: Small utility to return simulation conditions (as found in BlueConfig.json) from a Simulation object
+    - *input_spikes*: Small utility to return input spikes given to a Simulation in the same format as output spikes (pandas.Series)
+    - *input_innervation*: Calculates how strongly any neuron is innervated by input (or recurrent!) spikes in a specified time window of a Simulation
+    - *input_innervation_from_matrix*: Same, but provide custom connectivity matrix

+    - *circuit_connection_matrix*: Most useful: Look up a connectivity matrix from a Circuit object for any pre- post-synaptic population, including projection fibers; for local connectivity or any projection.
+    - *connection_matrix_for_gids*: Same, but directly specify the sonata connectome file instead of Circuit object.
+    - *circuit_group_matrices*: Uses the grouping functionality mentioned above; Looks up connection matrices *within* specified groups of neurons.
+    - *circuit_cross_group_matrices*: Similar to the previous.
+But in addition to the matrices within groups (A->A), also returns matrices between groups (A -> B).
+    - *circuit_matrix_between_groups*: Uses the grouping functionality mentioned above: Count the number of connections between specified groups of neurons.

+- *flatmapping*: Tools to get more out of flat maps.
+Mostly supersampling
+  - *flat_region_image*: Simple utility to generate a RGB image (N x M x 3 numpy.array) of a flat view of a model with regions in different colors.
+  - *apply_flatmap_with_translation*: Simple utility that helps with looking up flat locations of projection fibers: Since they are placed outside the volume a direct lookup is impossible, so they will translated along their direction vectors until they hit the mapped volume.
+  - *supersample_flatmap*: Return a copy of a flat map where the locations are no longer integer valued, but in floating point micrometers.
+That is, each voxel is associated with a flat location in um.
+  - *supersampled_locations*: Supersamples (and transforms to um) the flat location of any 3d point or array of 3d points.
+  - *estimate_flatmap_pixel_size*: Helper function to estimate the approximate size (in um) that corresponds to a single flatmap pixel.
+  - *per_pixel_coordinate_transformation*: Very technical helper that provides access to intermediate coordinate system between the original 3d coordinates and the supersampled flat coordinates, such as local coordinates "within" each pixel.

+- *io*: Input/Output
+  - *logging*: Centralized logger for this package
+  - *write_toc_plus_payload*: Helper for storing multiple scipy.sparse matrices in a single .hdf5 file in a very efficient way
+  - *read_toc_plus_payload*: Helper for reading back the stored matrices.
+Implements lazy reading for potential speedup.

+- *analysis*: Making it easier / faster / better reproducible to apply connectivity analyses
+  - *Analysis*: A class instantiating a single connectivity analysis.
+Can import the analysis dynamically from any file at runtime.
+Configured through a .json config file.
+For details, see [this tutorial](configuration_files.md).
+  - *get_analyses*: Helper to rapidly read a number of analyses defined in a config.
+  - *library*: In principle, individual atomic analyses are not supposed to be in this repository.
+But I put it here temporarilily until it is adopted by a different repo.
+    - *embed_pathway*: Perform diffusion embedding on a connection matrix (weighted or unweighted, sparse or dense).
+  - *analysis_decorators*: Decorators to turn atomic analysis of a connection matrix into more powerful ones.
+For details, see [this tutorial](configuration_files.md).

+  - *ConnectivityMatrix*: High-level class that defines the connectivity of a population of neurons as well as the properties of the neurons.
+Provides access to multiple connectivity properties, such as strength or weight.
+Provides powerful filtering functions and generation of stochastic control samples.
+Best used with loader configs and analysis configs (see [this tutorial](configuration_files.md))
+  - *TimeDependentMatrix*: Represents a ConnectivityMatrix where connection properties (weights) change over time.
+  - *ConnectivityGroup*: Represents a group of ConnectivityMatrices that are subpopulations of a single larger population.